 Why Work with Cullan & Cullan?

-At Cullan & Cullan, we are committed to advocating for survivors of chemical burn accidents.
+At Cullan & Cullan, we are committed to advocating for survivors who experienced severe chemical burn accidents.
 With degrees in both law and medicine, each of our doctor-lawyers provides our clients with the perspective and insight of a medical and legal professional.
 This has allowed us to regularly achieve record-setting verdicts and settlements for our clients.
-We won’t rest in our fight for your rights!

 To get your free consultation, give our Phoenix chemical burn attorneys a call at (602) 900-9483.